allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Operations on postings lists

 So far we talked about the relatively simple case of searching for documents matching a single search term.
-But what if we wanted to find documents containing multiple search terms at once?
+But what if we wanted to find documents containing multiple search terms?
 This is where Elastic needs to combine several postings lists into a single one.
 Interestingly, the same issue arises even for a single search term if your index has multiple segments.

 A postings list represents a set of document IDs, and most ways of matching documents to search terms correspond to boolean operations on those sets.